denten-papers/xp-routledge/proposal.md

 Finally, I identify the third type of activity as "institutional transformation."
-To this category we may ascribe work by Daniel Cohen and Joseph Scheinfeldt (*Hacking the Academy*, 2015); *4Humanities* site curated by Alan Liu, Geoffrey Rockwell and Melissa Terras; and the *Media Commons* site edited by Kathleen Fitzpatrick (also the author of *Planned Obsolescence*, 2011); along with many others too numerous to mention here.
-These books and projects have a common concern with the future of the academy, books, reading, writing, and libraries.
+To this category we may ascribe work by Daniel Cohen and Joseph Scheinfeldt (*Hacking the Academy*, 2015); the *4Humanities* site curated by Alan Liu, Geoffrey Rockwell, and Melissa Terras; and the *Media Commons* site edited by Kathleen Fitzpatrick (also the author of *Planned Obsolescence*, 2011); along with many others too numerous to mention here.
+These books and projects share a common concern with the future of the academy, books, reading, writing, and libraries.
 Paralleling developments in open access, creative commons, and free culture, practitioners in this space aim to reform contemporary institutions of knowledge production and often include critical interventions that redress imbalances of access and participation along the lines of gender, race, and geography.
-This categories capture the diversity of practices in the field and help structure Part II of the book.
+These categories capture the diversity of practices in the field and help to structure Part II of the book.

 ### Chapter 2: Intellectual Roots[^ln-roots]

 This chapter will offer an introduction to the long-history of the digital humanities and of quantitative approaches to the study of literature.
-Of particular importance in this chapter is to counteract the common "shallow" vision of the field, which sees its roots in "humanities computing" pioneered by Father Roberto Busa in the 1940s.
+Of particular importance in this chapter is counteracting the common "shallow" vision of the field, which sees its roots in "humanities computing" pioneered by Father Roberto Busa in the 1940s.
 Instead the emphasis will be on the influence of formalism on literary studies, its relationship to structuralism,